DICyclee/DICyclee/README.md

 Hi there 👋
-I'm currently a graduate student in the Department of Computer Science and Information Engineering at National Cheng Kung University, majoring in digital IC design and .
+I'm currently a Ph.D student in the Department of Computer Science and Information Engineering at National Cheng Kung University, majoring in digital IC design and .

 <!--
 **DICyclee/DICyclee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.